How do I apply for my student to attend IC Imagine?

 What kind of field trips can families expect?

-also add in additional on-campus experiences to extend and deepen learning for our students.
+Typically, in Lower School, grade levels go on approximately 1 field trip per quarter.
+These include cultural experiences, trips tied to grade level standards, service learning and trips focused on the fine arts.
+Grade levels also add in additional on-campus experiences to extend and deepen learning for our students.
 In Middle and Upper School, there are grade level experiences, course specific experiences, service learning trips and college visits.

 What is a typical day like for a Lower School student?